General

 -

-It may not be a nice thing to think about, but suppose you pass away?
+It may not be a nice thing to think about, but suppose you pass away.
 You will want your partner to be able to manage financially.
 Our pension scheme therefore includes a partner’s pension.
 Your partner is entitled to this as long as you build up pension with Bpf Koopvaardij.
-The partner's pension is paid monthly after your death.
+The partner's pension is paid monthly after your passing.
 What if you pass away before your retirement date?
 Then this is the amount of the partner's pension:

 - Your partner will receive 25% of the salary on which you are building up pension for as long as your partner lives.